Updated November 13th, 2024

 About Booster Packs

 Q: Which Booster pack should I buy?
 Unless you are a hard-core collector, I recommend buying whichever pack is available and priced reasonably.
 You will notice many stores will selling “older” booster packs at a higher price because they are no longer in print.
-If your child simply enjoys collecting Pokemon, stick to the $3.99, current expansion booster packs.
-Pro Tip: If you child is looking for a certain set of Pokemon, you can actually view the card list (with pictures) at the Pokemon TCG site before purchasing.
+If your child simply enjoys collecting Pokémon, stick to the $3.99/$4.99 USD, current expansion booster packs.
+Pro Tip: If you child is looking for a certain set of Pokémon, you can actually view the card list (with pictures) at the Pokemon TCG site before purchasing.
 See sample links below:

-While Amazon is convenient, be sure to check Target, Walmart, Best Buy, and GameStop.
+While Amazon is convenient, be sure to check the Pokémon Center, Target, Walmart, Best Buy, GameStop, and most importantly, your local toy or general store.
 Many times, Amazon will not have the best price.
 I also caution against fraudulent listings (more below).

 Pokemon Kits, Tins, Battle Decks, Oh My!